 [If you need to be a full-time student for Financial Aid, take 5 more units)

 Thesis Guidelines for M.A.
 Students in English Literature

 From your study of literature and your special interests.
 Ideally, the thesis ought to, though not necessarily, develop out of a seminar paper or an independent study.
 Your papers and/or the suggestions of professors may help you frame and develop your topic.
 You may consult bound copies of theses in the Library.
 You should undertake considerable primary and secondary reading in order to convince yourself that your project has worth.
 The range of possibilities for an M.A. thesis is immense; areas include (but are not limited to) literary theory, literary criticism, literary history, biography, textual studies and editions, and translations.

-Long enough to develop in detail a focused and structured literary argument.
-The thesis should extend in scope and conception beyond the range of a seminar paper and be more concise than a dissertation or book-length study.
-The number of pages depends entirely upon the individual project, but, generally speaking, the range is between 50 and 75 pages.
+The thesis should develop in detail a focused and structured literary argument.
+It can be single chapter of publishable quality or a multi-chapter work.
+It should extend in scope and conception beyond the range of a seminar paper and be more concise than a dissertation or book-length study.
+The number of pages depends entirely upon the individual project, but, generally speaking, the range is between 40 and 60 pages.

 3. How do I find my readers?